 BRIDGING FROM A 24-HOUR CERTIFICATE TO A 50-HOUR CERTIFICATE

-I have 24-Hour Certificate but would like to upgrade to 50-Hour certificate.
+I have 24-Hour Certificate but would like to upgrade to 50-Hour Pre-professional Document.
 How can I do that?

 When I started this process I was told I had to take the 24-hour pre-service before I could get my CE which I did through Rutgers.
 I did notice that now there is a 50 hour course.
 How does this apply to me since I completed my 24 pre-service course?

 A: As of July 2017, you will need to complete the 50-Hour Pre-professional experience prior to your first day of teaching.
 See steps above for instructions on how to upgrade your certificate to the newly required 50-Hour Pre-professional Document.

 I currently work full-time as the Director of Music at my church.
 As part of my current position I direct three different choirs and bell choirs of intermediate and high school students.
 I work with these groups for a total of 90 minutes each week.
 We even take field trip to perform and sight-see.
 Would this qualify as a simulated classroom experience?

 A: This is more appropriate for the Interactive Service with Youth Experience which requires you to simply engage with the age group with which you will be working.
 It is very important that each pre-service teacher experiences the process of creating a lesson and delivering it in a classroom setting.
 "Working with students" and "teaching a lesson with all of the required components and within a specific time-frame" are not the same.
 If you could design your interactions into a formal lesson delivery experience, perhaps you could then leverage the opportunity to complete the guest lesson delivery requirement.

 I completed a volunteer experience with students prior to the start of this course.
 May I use that experience to meet the requirements of the enhanced clinical experience.